 How to align your startup's sales and marketing to enter new markets

-The two key challenges for startups entering new markets
+The two challenges for startups entering new market

 Challenge 1: Shifting from early market to early majority